 The Oregon Group Predicts Lithium Demand set for 20 years of Rapid Growth

 TORONTO, Jan.
-17, 2024 /PRNewswire/ - The supply of lithium, essential for electric vehicles, is expected to face twenty years of rapid growth, according to a new report.
+17, 2024 /PRNewswire/ - The demand for lithium, essential for electric vehicles, is expected to face twenty years of rapid growth, according to a new report.
 The Oregon Group forecasts lithium's dominant demand segment — electric batteries and vehicles (EVs) — is also it's fastest growing, a dynamic rarely encountered even in bull markets.

 The report examines how the lithium market has seen a significant price correction in 2023, stalling new lithium projects and limiting supply expansion needed to meet the expected increase in demand for the next generation of EVs.
 Price volatility is also compounded by global geopolitical tensions, local community environmental concerns, as well as government permitting issues.